Historical Figures Page

 While carrying out his survey, Hurd marked several channels at the east end of the island to allow naval ships to navigate the treacherous reefs and enter protected anchorages without incident.
 That was a departure from previous access points—usually ships entered Bermuda from the west end or the south shore into Castle Harbour.

 James “Jemmy” Darrell appointed King’s Pilot in 1795 – On May 17, 1795, two years after Hurd began his survey, Darrell manoeuvred Rear Admiral George Murray’s 74-gun ship HMS Resolution into a deep anchorage—now known as Murray’s Anchorage—on the North Shore near Tobacco Bay, St. George’s.
 It was a feat requiring great skill and Darrell came through with flying colours.
 He impressed everyone from onlookers to Murray, who wrote Governor James Craufurd the same day, showering Darrell with praise.
 Murray described Darrell as having “great merit for his ability and steadfastedness”.
 He recommended that the government purchase Darrell’s freedom as an example to others who might also be inspired to become King’s pilots.
-Darrell, along with Jacob Pitcarn and another enslaved man, were appointed the first King’s pilots in 1795.
+Darrell, along with Jacob Pitcarn and another slave, were appointed the first King’s pilots in 1795.
 Their main responsibility was to pilot British naval ships through the reefs.

 James “Jemmy” Darrell granted freedom – Murray’s recommendation that Darrell be freed was approved by the Governor’s Council on December 1, 1795.
 The Governor paid Joseph Laborn 150 pounds for Darrell, who was officially granted his freedom on March 1, 1796.
 The change in status brought Darrell some benefits, but not total freedom.
 He could pocket his earnings, but could not serve on a jury or give testimony in court.
 In addition, the social climate for free blacks had worsened as a result the 1791 Haitian Revolution, which had struck fear in the hearts of slave owners everywhere.
-Free blacks were targeted because they were believed to be the ringleaders of enslaved men and women uprisings.
+Free blacks were targeted because they were believed to be the ringleaders of slave uprisings.

 Stephen Benjamin Richardson